UnexomWid/playfair/README.md

 5. when the Node app starts and the wrapper `.js` file is imported, it checks for the original file
 6. if it's not there, it will attempt to decrypt the encrypted file
 7. the decryption key is obtained by sending a request to a server (you choose it when you set up playfair)
-8. the file is decrypted and imported directly from memory. **The original source code DOES NOT touch the disk.** It only lives in RAM
+8. the file is decrypted and imported directly from memory.
+The original source code is not stored on the disk
 9. after the file is imported, everything works as it should.

 ## Killswitch